baekka1/lsdp-project1/README.md

 - hash value: 00000007032cef3a927a90074a6d9ca0cf07b8849575d0338b128dd7fd0b66fd
 - total time elapsed: 1486s
 - number of trials: 500M
+- We used the standard cluster type with 1 master and 2 worker nodes, and machine n2-standard-4 (4 vCPU, 2 cores, 16GB memory).
+Since the number of trials needed looks to be roughly expontential, we first tested 625M trials.
+This was successful, but we wanted to see if less trials were necessary so we tried it with 500M, which also was able to find the nonce value.
+As it takes a long time per job, we stopped here but perhaps changing the machine type would've sped up the process.

 ## Random vs Linear Approach:
 There are pros and cons to using either approach.
 We feel that choosing the nonce randomly may lead to collisions (selecting the same nonce) which is a wasted computation so for smaller number of trials the linear approach may be preferable since it guarantees no repetitions.
 However, for larger number of trials, the random approach for selecting a potential nonce may help you arrive at the correct answer quicker since with the linear approach, you must start at 0 each time and increment